 Pop culture references that have come up to me lately…food for thought…

 I have one student pursuing a K-pop stardom dream.
 But, there are many layers with their identity and how training camp runs, how the media works with this, etc. Layers of education and age, etc. Do you know the process of training camp?
 How grueling it can be?
 Yet, why is is so rewarding to debut?
 What does it mean “to debut”…I promise, it’s not the same as “debuting” in Hollywood.
 What’s a Blink (Blackpink fan)?
 Their music has been featured in many American Netflix films this year but how many of you know that?
 Why are there so many BTS references right now, do you know who they are?
+What in the world was that BTS/McDonald’s campaign?
+It was in every McDonald’s in Canada for at least a month!
 To protect their own identity, I don’t want to dwell too much more, but have you ever wondered about the Korean entertainment culture?
 How it’s different the Hollywood culture in North America?
 What interests do your students have here?

 Netflix is releasing a Sailor Moon movie in June.
 This is going to be really really big.
 Why?
 One, this phenomenon is coming to a Canadian/American platform!!
 When this was originally written in the 90s, Sailor Neptune and Sailor Uranus were written in the original manga AND the Japanese anime to be lesbian lovers.
 However, the publishing company in the USA at the time thought that LGBTQ relationships were not acceptable for younger audiences and this was a show said to be geared towards “young girls.”
 So then, they decided to make them cousins.
 Yes, they changed the entire storyline and took out a part of the original story to hide an entire relationship.
 They also didn’t translate an entire arc of the story because there were too many scenes of romance between these too sailor scouts!
 (Update: the publishing company apologized in 2019 and acknowledged them as official partners), but childhood me…was outraged until about 2019…?
 Is it wrong to feel like it’s not fair?
 Is that even reasonable?
 The movie being released this year in June is about the Dream Arc which is when it is right after the Arc Uranus and Neptune were introduced, but what’s more important is what is offered on Netflix will be an English TRANSLATION (The OG Japanese with subtitles will be there too!).
 They will not alter the story, the sequence of events, etc. from the original animation.